mit-han-lab/gan-compression/docs/training_tutorial.md

 ##### Fine-tuning the Best Model

-Fine-tune a specific subnet within the pre-trained "once-for-all" network.
+(Optional) Fine-tune a specific subnet within the pre-trained "once-for-all" network.
 For example, if you want to fine-tune a subnet within the "once-for-all" network with `'config_str': 32_32_48_32_48_48_16_16`, try  the following command:

 ```shell
 bash scripts/cycle_gan/horse2zebra/finetune.sh 16_16_32_16_32_32_16_16
 ```

-During our experiments, we observe that fine-tuning the model on horse2zebra will bring some FID gains. **You may skip the fine-tuning.**
+During our experiments, we observe that fine-tuning the model on horse2zebra increases FID.  **You may skip the fine-tuning.**

 ##### Export the Model